9 Best Mascara for Long Lashes (No Clumps or Droop)

 Usually, the formula weight.
 Heavier builds increase the downward pull on longer strands.

-Often — especially if transfer is your main issue.
-Tubing reduces smudging and typically lowers removal friction.
+Often — especially for transfer issues.
+It reduces smudging and lowers removal friction.

-Too much product at the tips or stacking coats too quickly.
+Too much product at the tips or layering too quickly before coats settle.

 Final Thoughts — Enhance, Don’t Overdo